 Small Propane Generator

-This type of generator supplies electricity through the conversion of motorized power from combusting propane into energy.
+This type of small generator supplies electricity through the conversion of motorized power from combusting propane into energy.
 Once the propane is burned, it produces energy and heat.
 The propane generator may be a good option for those who are sensitive to smell because this type of generator doesn’t have an odor.
 But it only powers your appliances for a short period.

 Small Solar Generator

 Small Solar Generators would only require you to have enough sunlight for them to perform their job properly.
 Solar-powered generators use solar panels that converter clean and renewable energy from the sun which is why it does not have toxic emissions.
 It produces less energy compared to other types and is not best used in areas with overcast or low sunlight.
-This type of generator is a combination of solar panels and batteries.
+This type of small generator is a combination of solar panels and batteries.
 Usually, it has multiple outlets that allow you to charge different devices.

 Where are Small Generators Applicable?

 Normally, most people would invest in generators for emergency purposes and if a blackout happens.
 For example, if you have medical equipment at home that needs power all the time, an electrical outage may cause problems for you as its user.
 Some more applications for small generators can be summarized below.

 Electric supply is very important for all basic home appliances to work.
 If you live in an area where power outages frequently occur, investing in generators is the best option for you.
 Having a generator as an emergency backup power also means that the food inside your fridge can avoid spoilage once an outage takes place.
 You would not freeze in the cold because you can run an electric heater, and you will have reduced downtime at work because you’ll still have time to shut down your computer properly.